wolfSSL/wolfTPM/src/fwtpm/README.md

 - `FWTPM_NO_PARAM_ENC`: Disables parameter encryption/decryption for command and
   response parameters.
 Sessions still work for HMAC auth, but encrypted transport is disabled.
 Reduces code size by removing AES-CFB and XOR param encryption.
+- `FWTPM_NO_KEY_MIGRATION`: Import, Duplicate, Rewrap (3 commands).
+Shared key
+  helpers (used by Create/Load) are retained.
+- `FWTPM_NO_ECDH`: ECDH\_KeyGen, ECDH\_ZGen, EC\_Ephemeral, ZGen\_2Phase,
+  ECC\_Parameters (5 commands).
+ECDSA sign/verify are retained.
+Also drops the `ecEphemeral*` commit state from `FWTPM_CTX`.
+- `FWTPM_NO_HASH_CMDS`: Hash, HMAC, HMAC\_Start, HashSequenceStart,
+  SequenceUpdate, SequenceComplete, EventSequenceComplete (7 commands).
+When `WOLFTPM_MLDSA` is built, only SequenceUpdate is retained -- the MLDSA verify sequences stream their message through it.
+SequenceComplete is not
+  shared: MLDSA sequences finalize through SignSequenceComplete / VerifySequenceComplete, so advertising it in a gated build would expose a command that can never succeed.
+Also drops the per-instance hash-sequence slots (`hashSeq[FWTPM_MAX_HASH_SEQ]`) from `FWTPM_CTX`.
+- `FWTPM_NO_CONTEXT`: ContextSave, ContextLoad (2 commands).
+FlushContext is
+  retained.
+Also drops the per-boot context protection key and the saved-context replay list from `FWTPM_CTX`.
+- `FWTPM_NO_SYM_ENCRYPT`: EncryptDecrypt, EncryptDecrypt2 (2 commands).
+Nests
+  inside `NO_AES`; AES itself is retained for session parameter encryption, AES-GCM, and (unless `FWTPM_NO_CONTEXT` is also set) context protection.
+- `FWTPM_NO_CLOCK`: ReadClock, ClockSet, ClockRateAdjust (3 commands).
+GetTime is
+  under `FWTPM_NO_ATTESTATION`, not this flag.
+These gates are independent and there is intentionally no umbrella macro: pick exactly the groups your fTPM does not need.
+Applying all of them plus the earlier `FWTPM_NO_POLICY/ATTESTATION/CREDENTIAL/DA/PARAM_ENC` (keeping NV, or adding `FWTPM_NO_NV` to drop it) leaves a core fTPM (Startup/GetCapability/GetRandom/ PCR/Create/Load/Sign/VerifySignature/NV/sessions) - see the MicroBlaze V example in wolftpm-examples for a worked selection.

 ### Missing Commands -- TODO